-If you’re like a lot of people, you probably just picked the institution closest to your house and opened the cheapest account to maintain.
+If you’re like a lot of people, you probably just picked the institution closest to your house and went to opened an account that was cheapest to maintain.

 That’s good enough if you’re just looking for a place to store your money, but banking has gotten a lot better than that.
-If you’re not shopping around, you’re probably missing out on lots of benefits.
+If you’re not shopping around, you’re probably missing out on lots of benefits and services.

-Because of online banking and mobile apps, you don’t have to be tied to your local bank or credit union.
+Because of online banking and mobile apps, you don’t have to be tied to your local bank or credit union network.
 You’ve got options.

 So how do you choose?

 Advantages of Choosing the Right Checking Account

 You probably already know that you need a checking account.
 It serves as the primary hub for your money.
 It’s where your paychecks land, and, from there, you use the money to pay bills, buy the stuff you need and hopefully slide some of it into savings.